gotonode/compress/docs/WEEK4.md

 Is 80 % acceptable, or should I find a way to suppress exceptions to increase code coverage?

+The biggest problem that I have currently is the poor performance of LZW compression.
+Next week I'll see if I can't improve it, but if I can't, I'm still okay with it as it is now.

 #### What I'll do next

 Fully and carefully evaluate my peer review project.
 I intend on being exhaustive because that's also a learning experience.